Setting up a Self-Paced Quiz on AhaSlides

 The audience authentication feature lets you give out passcodes to your audience.
 Each audience member enters their individual passcode to join your presentation.
 This is especially useful for ticketed events.
 Please note that this feature is only ...

-• Using Backstage while presenting on AhaSlides
+• How to use Backstage and Remote Control while presenting on AhaSlides

 • Turning on private mode for your presentation